-Tall Trees Grove – To visit the Tall Trees Grove, you will need to acquire a permit.
-These are given out for free at any visitor center, but the closest is Thomas H. Kuchel Visitor Center.
+First stop is the Tall Trees Grove.
+To visit you will first need to acquire a permit.
+These are given out for free at any visitor center, with the closest being Thomas H. Kuchel Visitor Center.
 Your permit will include a code to unlock the gate on the road to Tall Trees.
 Passed the gate, you will drive down a windy dirt road before reaching the trailhead for the 4 mile path.
 Not only does the path include some of the tallest trees in the world, the permit system ensures that you get to experience them relatively alone.

-Fern Canyon – Fern Canyon is like something from another world.
+Next make your way to Fern Canyon.
+It is like something from another world.
 You will walk through a small canyon with 50-80 foot tall, fern covered walls on either side of you.
 The trail goes for about a mile and includes walking on planks over streams, climbing downed trees, and small waterfalls in the ferns.
-It does it crowded here, so try to make it early.
+It does get crowded here, so try to make it early.

 This scenic drive is the best way to get from the southern part of the park to the northern.
 Redwoods will tower on either side of you, and countless trails will lead off into the woods.
 You can stop wherever you want, or just drive straight through.